kartike-sood/SUV_Predictions/README.md

 ## Packages used
 * For collection of data : pandas, and
-* for the data analysis part : sklearn, seaborn and matplotlib used
+* for the data analysis part : sklearn, numpy, seaborn and matplotlib used

 ## Concepts Used
 Basic concepts of Data Science and Machine Learning like Data Wrangling, Logistic Regression, K-Neighbors Classifier, f1_score and some others used.